rayanb1/WRO-Future_Engineers-team-1/README.md

 # Introduction
 ### WRO Future Engineers Team

 Welcome to our GitHub repository!
-We are [Your Team Name], a group of young engineers participating in the World Robot Olympiad (WRO) Future Engineers category.
+We are ERROR 404, a group of young engineers participating in the World Robot Olympiad (WRO) Future Engineers category.

-Our project, [Project Name], aims to [describe what your project does and the problem it solves].
+our solution, aims to make a self driving car that can avoid obsticals.
 This repository contains all the code, schematics, and documentation for our project.

 We chose to participate in the WRO because we wanted to learn an unlock a new adventure in our life .
 Through this project, we've learned and grown a lot as engineers and team players.